Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Netgear Nighthawk X6 R8000 AC3200 wireless router is another entry into Netgear’s “ultra-perfomance” lineup of networking devices that look like they’re straight out of a military catalog, and perform with enough firepower to back it up.
+The Netgear Nighthawk X6 R8000 AC3200 wireless router is another entry into Netgear’s “ultra-performance” lineup of networking devices that look like they’re straight out of a military catalog and perform with enough firepower to back it up.
 But will its stellar specs and user-friendly software be enough to make up for the areas where it fell short?

 Keep reading my Netgear Nighthawk X6 review to find out.

-Summary: The Nighthawk X6 AC3200 is a router that takes no prisoners, and offers wireless download speeds like few others can.
+Summary: The Nighthawk X6 AC3200 is a router that takes no prisoners, and offers wireless download speeds as few others can.

 What We Liked